Barnard Center for Research on Women

 The Barnard Center for Research on Women (BCRW) is a nexus of feminist thought, activism, and collaboration for scholars and activists.
-Since its founding in 1971, BCRW has promoted women's and social justice issues to its local communities at Barnard College and within New York City.
+The BCRW regularly hosts public events and creates publications and multimedia projects focusing on social transformation while supporting the work of scholars and activists.
+Since its founding in 1971, BCRW has promoted women's and social justice issues to its local communities at Barnard College and within New York City and beyond.
 It is a member organization of The National Council for Research on Women.

 History

 The Women's Center opened in the fall of 1971.
-According to its founding charter, the aim of the Women's Center was, "to assure that women can live and work in dignity, autonomy, and equality ... to encourage the open sharing of knowledge and experience, it seeks to increase ties among diverse groups of women".
+According to its founding charter, the aim of the Women's Center was, "to assure that women can live and work in dignity, autonomy, and equality ... to encourage the open sharing of knowledge and experience, it seeks to increase ties among diverse groups of women."
+The organization also served as a curriculum committee, collecting information on women's studies programs at Barnard, and eventually assisted with the development of a full women's studies major at the university which was approved in May 1977.
 Catharine R. Stimson served as the chairwomen of the task force that created the Women's Center and was its first acting director.
 Jane S. Gould was appointed acting director in 1972 and permanent director in 1973.
+Only 20 years after BCRW's founding, women's studies courses had expanded from 16 courses to more than 30,000 in the United States by 1993.

+In the beginning years of the Woman's Center, it worked closely with the Office of Career Development in Barnard to support alumnae re-entering the workforce, and it has since expanded to promote social transformation and advance intersectional social justice.
+In February of 2000, Renee Gerni took over as the director of the program to increase the Center’s accessibility to the public and to spread awareness of the resources that the Center provides to both the community and students.
+The director of The Women's Center in 2024 is Premilla Nadasen.
+Nadasen is a professor of history at Barnard and a published feminist scholar who focuses on social change.
+Nadasen has stated that her goals for BCRW are to maintain a space for collective thinking and action while also analyzing and expanding initiatives within a progressive movement centered on radical care.